Highway 51, Wisconsin's Own Route 66

 Tomahawk -- Harley-Davidson provides work to hundreds in the area, and plant tours occur during the Fall Ride, in mid September, which turns the area into a little Sturgis.
 About 40,000 attend; it’s about street dances and Harley demos.

-Rodeo Days has music, too, but the tempo is different.
-Also expect a cowboy church service, professional rodeo competition and mounted shooting demos.
+At Rodeo Days expect a cowboy church service, professional rodeo competition and mounted shooting demos.

 Wausau area – One of Mosinee’s newer summer events is the mid-August Little Bull Falls Log Jam, which includes an old-time lumberjack contest (that means no power equipment) and sanctioned horseshoe throwing tournament.